This is a basic guide for schools who have chosen to use a ‘stepped/linear’ assessment model (e.g. 4 Beg, 4 Dev etc.).

 Progress Measure – this can be set to school model to use your colour progression chart or it can be set to target to directly compare progress against a recorded target.
 For more information on setting targets, see ‘ How to set and analyse targets’.

 So what about colour bands?

 This is simply what colour has a student attained.
 So, referring back to the previous example, a student assessed at 100ps/5 Dev at the end of Year 5 would be in the light green colour band on the associated colour map.

-Progress can be measured in its most simplest terms by looking at colour.
-For example, a child who previously attained light green and is now blue , would be reported as having made +2 colour bands progress.
+Progress can be measured in its simplest terms by looking at colour.
+For example, a child who previously attained light green and is now blue would be reported as having made +2 colour bands progress.

-This is particularly useful when measuring progress between mixed result types where it is not always possible to measure in either points of units of assessment, for example, a scaled score to a teacher assessment.
+This is particularly useful when measuring progress between mixed result types where it is not always possible to measure in either point of units of assessment, for example, a scaled score to a teacher assessment.

-Colours and calculations used are explained in more detail below:
+The colours and calculations used are explained in more detail below: